-2.3 OpenVault as a TMF Loader
+OpenVault as a TMF Loader

-You can use OpenVault, a storage library management facility, as a TMF loader and can configure it on your local host or a remote one.
-Figure 2-2, page 20, shows OpenVault on the same host as TMF, and Figure 2-3, page 21, shows OpenVault on a different host than TMF.
+You can use the OpenVault storage library management facility as a TMF loader.
+You can configure it on your local host or on a remote host.
+Figure 2-2 shows OpenVault on the same host as TMF and Figure 2-2 shows OpenVault on a different host than TMF.

 OpenVault supports a wide range of removable media libraries as well as a variety of drives associated with these libraries.
-The checklists in this section provide information on using OpenVault with TMF.
+The checklists in "Checklists for Using OpenVault with TMF" on page 20 provide information on using OpenVault with TMF.
 For detailed information on using OpenVault, see the OpenVault Operator's and Administrator's Guide.